Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 Arguably the by far best choice for **pulling data** off of satellites is [SatDump](https://github.com/SatDump/SatDump/releases)

-You can also use SDR++ for recording and then process via SatDump, but that is just extra effort.
+You can also use SDR++ for recording and then process the recordings using SatDump, but that is often just unnecessary extra effort.

 > Always download the nightly builds for both of these, since the tools are relatively new and are still being actively developed with new additions basically daily.
 There are other programs you can use but I won't focus on them for the sake of keeping this simple.
 ---
  To **track satellites** and figure out their future passes (Most are orbiting the Earth after all), you can use these:

 Cross-Platform:
-- [SatDump](https://github.com/SatDump/SatDump/releases) - Windows, Linux, MacOS, Android - SatDump has an inbuilt module you can use for tracking. **Can only track one satellite at a time, doesn't do predictions.**
+- [SatDump](https://github.com/SatDump/SatDump/releases) - Windows, Linux, MacOS, Android - SatDump has an inbuilt module you can use for tracking. **It can only track one satellite at a time, doesn't do predictions.**

 PC:
 - [Gpredict](https://oz9aec.dk/gpredict/) - Windows, Linux, MacOS - A relatively young tool, arguably the best choice for tracking on your computer